peeb/mail-your-mp/README.md

 A simple ClojureScript application prototype to allow [38 Degrees][38degrees] members to quickly locate and email their local constituency MP.

+The source code for the application can be found under `src/mmp`.

 ## Why?

 The idea is to have a simple and small, standalone web tool to lookup who your local MP is and provide her email address to contact.